top of page

 Healing often begins in small, mindful moments of attention —one breath, one brushstroke at a time.

-Upcoming Art Therapy Offering: “Slow & Flow”
+Upcoming Art Therapy Offering: “Flowing with the River”

 References: